Vartika-Kulshreshtha/Engage-2022-Movie-Recommender-Engine/README.md

 To understand the role of sorting algorithms and make a choice, one should know the different types of filtering algorithms present.
 They are:

-1.Content-based filtering - In this, content is recommended to a user based on the past content-interaction of the same user.
+1. Content-based filtering - In this, content is recommended to a user based on the past content-interaction of the same user.
-2.Collaborative filtering - In this, content is recommended to a user based on the similarity of that user's content-interaction to another user's content-interaction.
+2. Collaborative filtering - In this, content is recommended to a user based on the similarity of that user's content-interaction to another user's content-interaction.
 Users with similar activities are recommeded similar contents.
-3.Hybrid filtering - This is a combination of Content-based and Collaborative filtering.
+3. Hybrid filtering - This is a combination of Content-based and Collaborative filtering.

 My objective was to implement an approach that would be : relevant to the user (content similarity) avoid cold start to the problem.
 Therefore, content-based filtering approach has been used in this project.